melhazzouri/Deep-Learning-CNN-Bird-Classifier/README.md

 ## Further Ideas
 The model had a decent performance on the test dataset.
 Our future goal is to figure out how to increase the model’s accuracy by either tuning the hyperparameters to better find a well-suited arrangement of the layers or implementing a pretrained model .

+## Bird Species Dataset

+Data set of 450 bird species.
+70,626 training images, 22500 test images(5 images per species) and 2250 validation images(5 images per species.
+All images are 224 X 224 X 3 color images in jpg format.
+Data set includes a train set, test set and validation set.
+Each set contains 450 sub directories, one for each bird species.

+The dataset is available on Kaggle.
+You can find more information and download the data [here](https://www.kaggle.com/datasets/gpiosenka/100-bird-species?resource=download)

 ## Credits
 [Lucas Hawranke](https://github.com/lucashawranke), [Mahmoud El Hazzouri](https://github.com/melhazzouri), [Mahyar Fazelzade](https://github.com/Mahyar-Fazelzadeh)